dayanruben/swift-profile-recorder/README.md

 # Swift Profile Recorder, an in-process sampling profiler

-Want to profile your software in restricted Kubernetes or Docker contrainers or other environments where you don't get `CAP_SYS_PTRACE`?
+Want to profile your software in restricted Kubernetes or Docker containers or other environments where you don't have `CAP_SYS_PTRACE`?
 Look no further.

 ## What is this?

 This is a sampling profiler (like `sample` on macOS) with the special twist that it runs _inside_ the process that gets sampled.
 This means that it doesn't need `CAP_SYS_PTRACE` or any other privileges to work.

-You can pull it in as a fully self-contained Swift Package Manger dependency and then use it for your app.
+You can pull it in as a fully self-contained Swift Package Manager dependency and then use it in your app.

-Swift Profile Recorder is an on- and off-CPU profiler which means that it records waiting threads (e.g. sleeps, locks, blocking system calls) as well as running (i.e. computing) threads.
+Swift Profile Recorder is an on- and off-CPU profiler, which means that it records waiting threads (e.g., sleeps, locks, blocking system calls) as well as running (i.e., computing) threads.

 ### Supported OSes

 At the moment, it only supports Linux and macOS.
-It could also support operating systems but it's not implemented at this point in time.
+It could also support other operating systems, but that's not implemented at this point in time.

 ## How can I use it?

 ### Via Swift Profile Recorder Server

-The easiest way to use Swift Profile Recorder in your application is to make it run the Swift Profile Recorder Server.
+The easiest way to use Swift Profile Recorder in your application is to run the Swift Profile Recorder Server.
 This allows you to retrieve symbolicated samples with a single `curl` (or any other HTTP client) command.

 #### Using the Sampling Server

-##### One off setup to get your application ready for sampling
+##### One-off setup to get your application ready for sampling

 - Add a `swift-profile-recorder` dependency: `.package(url: "https://github.com/apple/swift-profile-recorder.git", .upToNextMinor(from: "0.3.0"))`
 - Make your main `executableTarget` depend on `ProfileRecorderServer`: `.product(name: "ProfileRecorderServer", package: "swift-profile-recorder"),`